Progress in developing a hybrid deep learning algorithm for identifying and locating primary vertices: Introduction

 The original KDE~\cite{akar2020updated} is a projection of a three-dimensional probability distribution in voxels that has contributions {\em only} when two tracks pass close to each other.
 Calculating this KDE exactly is very time-consuming, and we want to replace it with a deep learning (DL) algorithm of its own.
 Initial attempts suggested that learning track interactions would be difficult, so we defined two new KDEs, one summing probabilities of individual tracks in spatial voxels and one summing squares of probabilities.
 The original KDE used a combination of these.
 As discussed below, using only one of these KDEs as an input feature leads to worse results than using the original KDE, but using both leads to significantly better performance.

 Defining KDEs that depend only on individual track parameters, and {\em not} on the direct interaction of two tracks, allows a {\tt tracks-to-KDE} DL algorithm to build a pretty good estimate of the numerically calculated ``probability'' KDE using the ensemble of individual tracks parameters as input features.
-We have connected a preliminary model of this DL algorithm to a simple, somewhat limited performance {\tt KDE-to-hists} model to test whether such a {\tt tracks-to-hists} algorithm can achieve as good fidelity as the {\tt KDE-to-hists} algorithm does using a numerically calculated KDEs.
+A preliminary model of this DL algorithm was connected to a simple, somewhat limited performance {\tt KDE-to-hists} model to test whether such a {\tt tracks-to-hists} algorithm can achieve as good fidelity as the {\tt KDE-to-hists} algorithm does using a numerically calculated KDEs.
 Initial results are encouraging.

-We have studied modified versions of our original CNN architecture~\cite{Fang:2019wsd} to understand how performance depends on the number of model parameters, the number of network layers, the number of channels per layer, whether batch normalization is used, and the extent to which skip connections are used.
+Modified versions of our original CNN architecture~\cite{Fang:2019wsd} were studied to understand how performance depends on the number of model parameters, the number of network layers, the number of channels per layer, whether batch normalization is used, and the extent to which skip connections are used.
 We refer to these models as members of the {\tt AllCNN} family.
-We have also tested a one-dimensional version of the U-Net architecture~\cite{ronneberger2015unet}, originally developed for two-dimensional biomedical images, using toy Monte Carlo and find that it (slightly) outperforms the best of our {\tt AllCNN} models when both are trained with the same KDE.
+A one-dimensional version of the U-Net architecture~\cite{ronneberger2015unet}, originally developed for two-dimensional biomedical images, was also tested using toy Monte Carlo and find that it (slightly) outperforms the best of our {\tt AllCNN} models when both are trained with the same KDE.